Jahnavi-Mogarala/Jahnavi-Mogarala/README.md

  You can reach me via email at mogaralajahnavi9@gmail.com or connect with me on LinkedIn.
 Fun fact: I'm a trained Bharatanatyam dancer with over 9+ years of experience, and I have a keen interest in singing, art, and sports.

-I’m dedicated to improving my skills, learning new things, and exploring every aspect of technology.
-Coding has become a passion, and my goal is to make a meaningful impact through it.
-I also have experience in editing, and I’m proficient with Canva, Microsoft Office tools like Word, Excel, and PowerPoint.
+I’m dedicated to improving my skills, learning new things, and exploring every aspect of technology.I also have experience in editing, and I’m proficient with Canva, Microsoft Office tools like Word, Excel, and PowerPoint.